The Pigs

-The Pigs (from the UK, not the Australian country-folk music band) are a Bristol-based punk rock band formed in 1977.
+The Pigs are an English, Bristol-based punk rock band formed in 1977.
 They recorded an EP, Youthanasia, for independent label New Bristol Records in August of that year.
 Following renewed interest in the band after their original recordings were re-released by Bristol Archive Records in 2009, the Pigs reformed and are currently recording again.

 Biography

 The band first got together at Henbury School.
 They launched themselves as a punk band after seeing the Cortinas, the Damned, the Jam and other early punk gigs in Bristol.
-After just a few gigs these ‘aggressive, confrontational upstarts’ were spotted by punk impresario Miles Copeland who ran Step Forward Records with Mark P. Copeland saw the Pigs supporting Generation X at Chutes on Bristol’s Park Street and arranged for them to record at Sound Conception studios.
+After just a few gigs these ‘aggressive, confrontational upstarts’ were spotted by punk impresario Miles Copeland who ran Step Forward Records with Mark P. Copeland saw the Pigs supporting Generation X at Chutes on Bristol's Park Street and arranged for them to record at Sound Conception studios.
 Four tracks were released as an EP on a new label, New Bristol Records.
 The record was a success in Bristol and received repeated plays (at various speeds; the label misstated 33rpm) from John Peel, foremost champion of new music on UK radio at that time.